jeremy-goldwasser/jeremy-goldwasser.github.io/_pages/talks.md

 author_profile: true
 ---

-### Preference Learning & LLMs
+### LLMs & Statistics

 I wrote a [blog-esque document](/files/Tibbles_Group_Preference_Learning.pdf) on training LLMs for a lab presentation.
-Per its audience, it devotes a lot of energy towards motivating RLHF and DPO from a statistical perspective, via Bradley-Terry.
+Per its audience, it devotes a lot of focus towards motivating RLHF and DPO from a statistical perspective, via Bradley-Terry.

+A subsequent LLM talk covered the statistical foundations of [watermarking](/files/Watermarking_Notes.pdf).

 ### ML Interpretability